 The next step was to paint the cockpit.
 The overall color was a color-corrected light gray and then black details were added:

 While that paint was curing, I shot the instrument panel with matte clear.
 The matte removed any hint that the gauge faces are decals:

 With the cockpit paint dry, I hit it with a coat of gloss clear and gave it a black wash and a coat of matte clear.
 Once the paint set up a bit, I added a bit of dirt using pastels:

 After the wash dried, the interior was shot with matte clear, the red added to the headrests, and the PE harnesses painted buff and glued into place, and wear replicated by dry-brushing aluminum in areas subjected to wear:

 I used a drop of clear gloss on each of the gauge faces and touched up the decal borders with flat black in a few areas and the instrument panel is done:

 At this point there’s nothing to do but to glue the fuselage halves together:

 And that was it for this session.
 I wanted the glue to set completely before I started working on the seams and I’m going to need to touch up the front of the instrument panel coaming.
 Speaking of which, the location of the instrument panel turns out to be the first real fit problem I encountered.
 It doesn’t sit in there quite level.
-Unfortunately I had already glued the fuselage halves together before I noticed it and trying to separate the fuselage halves to fix that would have resulted in the potential for damage I didn’t want to fix.
-The instrument panels stays that way.
+Unfortunately, I had already glued the fuselage halves together before I noticed it and trying to separate the fuselage halves to fix that would have resulted in the potential for damage I didn’t want to fix.
+The instrument panel stays that way.

-Next I start on the wings.
+Next, I start on the wings.